-As of both December 31, 2011 and 2012, we had outstanding one interest rate swap agreement for the purpose of managing risks associated with the variability of changing LIBOR-related interest rates.
+As of both December 31, 2012 and 2013, we had outstanding one interest rate swap agreement for the purpose of managing risks associated with the variability of changing LIBOR-related interest rates.
 Such agreement did not meet hedge accounting criteria and therefore changes in its fair value are reflected in earnings.
 More specifically, notional amount \$100.0 million non-amortizing zero-cost collar (1.37%-6.00%) with a knock-in floor sold at 1.37% and struck at 6.00%, as a nine-year forward hedge, covering the period from September 2008 to March 2017.
-The fair value of this swap when acquired from Costamare Shipping in September 2008 was a liability of \$7.9 million (2008: liability of \$11.5 million).
-At December 31, 2011, the fair value of this swap was a liability of \$20.3 million resulting in a loss of \$7.3 million which is included in "Gain / (loss) on derivative instruments" in the 2011 consolidated statement of income.
-At December 31, 2012, the fair value of this swap was a liability of \$21.9 million resulting in a loss of \$1.6 million which is included in "Gain / (loss) on derivative instruments" in the 2012 consolidated statement of income.
+At December 31, 2012, the fair value of this swap was a liability of \$21.9 million resulting in a loss of \$1.6 million which is included in "Gain / (Loss) on derivative instruments" in the 2012 consolidated statement of income.
+At December 31, 2013, the fair value of this swap was a liability of \$15.4 million resulting in a gain of \$6.5 million which is included in "Gain / (Loss) on derivative instruments" in the 2013 consolidated statement of income.